 |User pool||log_IO_percent||Percentage of log MB/s used by user workload relative to max log MB/s allowed for user workload.||Percentage|

 |User pool||workers_percent||Percentage of workers used by user workload relative to max workers allowed for user workload.||Percentage|

 |User pool||sessions_percent||Percentage of sessions used by user workload relative to max sessions allowed for user workload.||Percentage|

 In the Azure portal, the database status is displayed in the overview pane of the server that lists the databases it contains.
 The database status is also displayed in the overview pane for the database.

-Using the following PowerShell command to query the pause and resume status of a database:
+Using the following commands to query the pause and resume status of a database: